Speaker

 Description

-Solenoid focusing is commonly used in accelerators for electron beam containment and to compensate for space charge-induced emittance growth at low beam energies.
-However, misalignment between the solenoid field and the beam trajectory can result in degraded emittance compensation due to dispersive effects and geometric aberrations in the magnetic solenoid.
+Solenoid focusing is commonly used in accelerators for electron-beam containment and to compensate for space-charge induced emittance growth at low beam energies.
+However, misalignment between the solenoid field and the beam trajectory can result in degraded emittance compensation due to orbit kicks, dispersive effects, and non-linearities in the magnetic field profile.
 This paper presents a technique for beam-based measurement of solenoid misalignments, using expressions derived from a hard-edged solenoid linear transfer matrix with known beam parameters.
-The analysis includes the necessary scaling factors to accurately model the induced Larmor rotation and focusing effects of a thin physical solenoid.
-Results from measurements conducted at the LCLS-II injector are presented as a validation of this method, along with simulation studies estimating the impact of solenoid misalignments on emittance growth in the LCLS-II injector.
+The results of measurements conducted at the LCLS-II injector are presented as a validation of this method, along with simulation studies that estimate the impact of solenoid misalignments on emittance growth.

 I have read and accept the Privacy Policy Statement | Yes |